fmo/microservices/README.md

 # Pros of Monolithic Architecture

-* One repo, reasy to understand
+* One repo, easy to understand

 # Cons of Monolithic Architecture